-For a while it seemed Google's ATAP division had all but neglected the project, but then it came back at I/O 2016 with a full live demo, and was almost ready to be released to the public.
+For a while it seemed Google's Google Advanced Technology and Projects (ATAP) group. had all but neglected the project, but then it came back in early 2016 with a full live demo, and was almost ready to be released to the public.
 Since it was first announced it saw some fairly major changes, but the original spirit remained until the end.

 Project Ara: Framework

 What started off as a concept to allow users to change any part of the device they could think of turned into something a little more realistic.
 Sadly, for the tech nerds among you, Google changed its mind about letting you change any of the core internals.

 Instead of buying an almost completely empty exoskeleton and then purchasing various models, the "exoskeleton" or frame would have had a built-in battery, processor, antenna, radios and memory components, as well as a non-removable display.
 Not quite the future-proof project it was aiming to be, but it was a necessity to make it real.

 The frame itself was built with long-lasting latches and connectors to ensure that modules stayed secure.
 In fact, Google said the connectors were capable of lasting 10,000 swap-out/in cycles without dying.

 On the software side, Google's ATAP team developed Greybus to support instantaneous module connections that are power-efficient and with data-speeds up to 11.9Gbps.
 That basically means that any information transferred between a module and the phone's brain would be very quick, leaving you with a responsive and fluid experience, as if they were meant to be there.

 Project Ara: Modules

 What started off with the dream of having a phone that could last forever turned into a modular phone more in line with the LG G5 and the Moto Z, but far more adaptable than either of those two.